Design

 Design takeaway: Clarity drives activation.
 Make hierarchy, language, and action cues measurable, not decorative.

-In one B2B SaaS project, replacing a polished UI with a simple clickable wireframe exposed a mislabeled filter that caused 60% of user errors.
+In one B2B product, simple prototype testing revealed that a mislabeled filter caused most user errors.

-Fixing the label improved task completion by 42% before visual design even began.
+Correcting the copy improved task completion dramatically before visual design even began.

 Lesson 3 - Scale Consistency Before You Scale Features